ajeyln/kodekloud_devops_learning/git_beginners/04_rebasing_cherry_pick.md

  We can rebase the Git history of multiple commits by using interactive Rebasing

- + git rebase -i Head~<no.of commits> - modifying the git history of multiple commits, Where no.of commits is number of lastest commits
+ + git rebase -i Head~<No.of COMMITS> - modifying the git history of multiple commits, Where no.of commits is number of lastest commits

  This command will open a file where we need to need specify how we need to change pick to squash the commits <br />
  so that the commits will go under the commits and the commit saved as default will remain tip of the commits